NCAS-CMS/cf-python/docs/source/tutorial.rst

 parametric vertical dimension coordinate construct is stored and a coordinate reference construct contains the formula for computing the required non-parametric vertical coordinates.
-For example, multi-dimensional non-parametric parametric ocean altitude coordinates can be computed from one-dimensional parametric ocean sigma coordinates [#sigma]_.
+For example, multi-dimensional non-parametric ocean altitude coordinates can be computed from one-dimensional parametric ocean sigma coordinates [#sigma]_.